-- a.
-The Institution assists in job placement services. - b.
-Students will undergo a job placement entrance interview/orientation, with HEC.
+- The Institution assists in job placement services. - Students will undergo a job placement entrance interview/orientation, with HEC.
 This will introduce the Institution's job placement department and procedures to the student.
-At this time, the student will complete a questionnaire regarding their job placement needs.

-- c.
-HEC will then begin contacting employers within the same geographical area as the students' zip code, as provided by the student during the initial placement interview process, including those zip codes of out-of-state students. - d.
-HEC will then post job openings and assist the student in contacting prospective employers. - e.
-Students can elect to contact job placement via the Institution's toll-free telephone number. - f.
-Upon a student's successful completion of the program, the Institution will give each graduate a list of employers who have hired graduates or requested to be on Institution's list. - g.
-Job placement service consists of referring graduates of the Institution to potential employers who may or may not have immediate openings.
-It must be clearly understood that these referrals do not constitute offers of employment. - h.
-Student accepts full responsibility for meeting the mental, physical, and other requirements for passing any industry standards or employer requirements for qualifying as employee in the construction or excavation industries.
+At this time, the student will complete a questionnaire regarding their job placement needs. - HEC will then begin contacting employers withing the same geographical area as the students' zip code, as provided by the student during the initial placement interview press, including those zip codes of out-of-state students. - HEC will then post job openings and assist the student in contacting prospective employers. - Students can elect to contact job placement via the Institution toll-free telephone number. - Upon a student's successful completion of the program, the institution will give each graduate a list of employers who have hired graduates or requested to be on the Institutions list. - Job placement service consist of referring graduates of the Institution to potential employers who may or may not have immediate openings.
+It must be clearly understood that these referrals so not constitute offers of employment. - Student accepts full responsibility for meeting the mental, physical, and other requirements for passing any industry standards or employer requirement for qualifying as employee in the construction or excavation industries.
 Generally, a student with a minimum of a driver's license, high school diploma, good mental and physical health, no physical impairments, drug-free, and a clean driving record will meet most employer qualifications.